3scale-labs/3scale-workshop/README.md

 This is a sample api based on a prototype schema for a user / goals system by Ben Darlow to be used for the "Crash Course - Practical API Management" workshop first delivered at APIStrat 2014 in Chicago.
 It has been modified to run on Heroku and use Grape for the API framework.

-You can find a full set of links and more background [here](bit.ly/3scaleworkshop):
+You can find a full set of links to follow along with the rest of the workshop [here](http://bit.ly/3scaleworkshop)

 Deployment
 ----------